 At the awards ceremony which is held at the Tawa Community Centre a certificate of appreciation is presented by the Mayor of Wellington to each of those whose names - individuals or community groups - have been sent in during the specified nomination period (as long as they meet the basic eligibility criteria).

-Nominations for the 2018 Tawa Community Civic Awards will now open and will close on Friday 18 May.
-The awards ceremony will take place in the Tawa College hall on Thursday 7 June.
+Nominations for the 2018 Tawa Community Civic Awards closed on Friday 18 May.
+The awards ceremony took place in the Tawa College staffroom on Thursday 7 June.

-Nomination forms are available at the Mervyn Kemp Library and at Tawa Community Centre.
+Nomination forms were available at the Mervyn Kemp Library and at Tawa Community Centre and could also be made online at Wellington.govt.nz/rd/tawa.

 For details of the Tawa Rotary Young Employee Award, click here.